-- 13.1 Any city/town/community that wishes to participate in the Sault Female Hockey Association, with their own selected team, may do so on an exhibition basis only, at the discretion of the Executive. - 13.2 Teams will be allowed to play in our house league program, under Sault Female Hockey Association rules and regulations, with standings to count for Sault Female Hockey Association house league teams but will not be included in play-offs. - 13.3 Games, ice time, referees, scheduling, and any costs associated with these to be worked out with our ice manager, Executive and out of town Association.
+- 13.1 Any city/town/community that wishes to participate in the Sault Female Hockey Association, with their own selected team, may do so on an exhibition basis only, at the discretion of the Executive. - Games, ice time, referees, scheduling, and any costs associated with these to be worked out with our ice scheduler, Executive and out of town Association.